DyG2Vec: Efficient Representation Learning for Dynamic Graphs: Methodology

-Here, $\mathbf{W}_{1}$ is a learnable mapping matrix, $\texttt{MHA}^{l}(\cdot)$ is a multi-head dot-product attention layer, and $\Phi_{p}(t_{p})$ represents the edge feature vector of edge $e_p = (u_p, v_p, t_p, \boldsymbol{m}_p) \in \mathcal{N}(i)$ at time $t_p$:
+Here, $\mathbf{W}_{1}$ is a learnable mapping matrix, $\texttt{MHA}^{l}(\cdot)$ is a multi-head dot-product attention layer, and $\Phi^{l-1}_{p}(t_{p})$ represents the edge feature vector of edge $e_p = (u_p, v_p, t_p, \boldsymbol{m}_p) \in \mathcal{N}(i)$ at time $t_p$:

-where $||$ denotes concatenation and $\phi(.)$ is a learnable Time2Vec module that helps the model be aware of the relative timespan between a sampled interaction and the most recent interaction of node $v_p$ in the input graph. $\Theta_{p}(.)$ is a temporal edge encoding function, described in more detail below.
+where $||$ denotes concatenation and the \textbf{Time Encoding} module $\phi(t) = [\cos{\omega_1}t,\dots, \cos{\omega_{D^1}}t ] $ is a learnable Time2Vec module that helps the model be aware of the relative timespan between a sampled interaction and the most recent interaction of node $i$ in the input graph. $\Omega_{p}(.) \in \mathbb{R}^{D^1}$ is a temporal edge encoding function, described in more detail below.
 In contrast to TGAT's recursive message passing procedure~\citep{xu2020inductive}, the message passing in our encoder is `flat': at every iteration, the same set of node embeddings is used to propagate messages to neighbors.
-Our encoder performs message passing once to generate a set of node embeddings $\boldsymbol{H}$ used for all target predictions on $\bar{\mathcal{G}}$.
+That is, we do not restrict messages to flow towards the source node only but rather treat the \textit{sampled temporal graph as undirected}.
+This allows the encoder to better capture the multi-hop common neighbors between the target nodes, which are vital to learning the temporal motifs and predicting future interactions.
+Moreover, unlike CaW~\citep{wang2021inductive}, \textit{we do not restrict the neighbor sampling to go backwards in time} (i.e. causal sampling) as we found this to be too restrictive and degrade the overall performance on downstream tasks (See Section \ref{sec:analysis}).
+Lastly, note that the relative time encoding is with respect to the latest timestamp, $\Bar{t}_{i}$, incident to the source and not with respect to the target edge timestamp; hence, allowing the encoding step to be independent of the prediction (decoding) step and making the generated embeddings task-agnostic.

 \textbf{Temporal Edge Encoding}: Dynamic graphs often follow evolutionary patterns that reflect how nodes interact over time~\citep{Kovanen_2011}.
 For example, in social networks, two people who share many friends are likely to interact in the future.
 Therefore, we incorporate two simple yet effective temporal encoding methods that provide inductive biases to capture common structural and temporal evolutionary behaviour of dynamic graphs.
-The temporal edge encoding function is then:
+The temporal edge encoding function, parameterized by $W \in \mathbb{R}^{D^1 \times 3}$, is then: